 Q: What is FDG?

-A: FDG is a type of glucose (sugar) and is the most commonly radiopharmaceutical used in PET.
+A: FDG is a type of glucose (sugar) and is the most common radiopharmaceutical used in PET.
 To begin the PET procedure a small amount of glucose is injected into a patient’s bloodstream.
 There is no danger to the patient from this injection.
-Glucose is a common substance that every cell in the body needs in order to function.
+Glucose is a common substance that every cell in the body needs to function.
 Diabetic patients need not worry.
-This sugar that is injected is not metabolized by your body it will have no effect on your blood glucose level.
+This sugar that is injected is not metabolized by your body it will not affect your blood glucose level.
 Cancer cells metabolize 18 times more glucose at a higher rate than normal cells, which allows us to detect cancer cells in the body.